 Anchor Line Supportive Housing Program serves male and female youth 18 -21 years of age, who are aging out of New Jersey’s child welfare system and homeless youth ages 18-21, that are eligible for services under the NJ Homeless Youth Act, and need supported housing services to successfully transition to adulthood.
 Anchor Line has two apartments currently located in Trenton above the Anchor House Street Outreach Center.

 Anchor Link Street Outreach Program works directly with at risk and homeless youth living on the streets providing crisis intervention, individual and group counseling, employment and educational assistance and referrals.
 This year 5,172 brief contacts were made on the street, or at the Drop In Center on South Broad Street.
 Survival aids including blankets, hats and gloves, food, hygiene and health items were distributed to youth.
-A total of 652 life skills sessions were conducted.
-An increasing number of youth took advantage of the bathing and laundry facilities, and the computers to write resumes, apply for jobs, job search, and search for housing.
+A total of 1142 survival aids including blankets, hats, gloves, food, hygiene and health items were distributed to youth.
+Counselors conducted 273 life skills sessions and we had 510 walk ins to the drop in center.
+An increasing number of youth took advantage of the bathing and laundry facilities as well as the computers, to write resumes, apply for jobs and search for housing.

 The Connecting Youth Program helps youth ages 14-17 build a support system so they can have life-long connections within the community.
 The program helps youth find family or people they consider as family, as well as mentors to help them transition into adulthood.
 Youth receive assistance in high school; help with finding employment, career planning services as well as assistance applying to a college or vocational school.